MinoThauros/TypeScriptBudgetAPp/README.md

 ## Overview

-This repository contains code for the various topics covered in the second chapter of the DevFactory program by TimaTech, which focuses on TypeScript, React, and AWS.
+This repository contains code for the various topics covered in the second chapter of the DevFactory program by TimaTech, which focuses on TypeScript for React

 ## Folder Structure